nanosgoodman/mynanoinfo/README.md

 # My Nano Info
 ---
-A lightweight Nano account viewer that stores the address in browser for easy return visits.
+A lightweight Nano account viewer that stores input-address in browser for easy return visits.

 ## Other Items